-Being part of a team matters – even for those of us used to flying solo.
-When you are part of community and build connections you can facilitate business growth and success.
+Firstly, being part of a team matters – even for those of us used to flying solo.
+Secondly, when you are part of community and build connections you can facilitate business growth and success.
 Working together is beneficial for you and your business.

 So why is that?

 Most businesses and the self employed are typically independent individuals .
 You will take on many tasks such as HR, finance, and marketing.
 These tasks are typically done by different departments in a larger business, .
 This self-sufficient entrepreneurialism can make for a highly dynamic business, but sometimes it’s good to find a peer group, and network with other like minded business owners.
 Communication and collaboration are great ways to learn and grow, and finding your supporters and tribe to help you do that is invaluable.

 Learning from others

 Everyone has experiences to share, and learning from the successes and mistakes of others can help you in your own business development.
 Planning in isolation can lead to a blinkered view.
 You end up doing what you know which is what you’ve always done.
 A vibrant community can help stimulate new ideas and promote interesting perspectives on things.
 Rather than reinventing the wheel, you share assets and ideas, saving time and freeing up your head for growth focused activities.
 And you can improve yourself, building and growing on what you know to progress.

 Accountability for business growth